miroslavsajko/ppmscan/README.md

 Threshold for how many months the user must be inactive in order to be added to the ignore list.

+### ignoredManagersFormat

+Format which is used to import and export the ignored managers.
+Possible values are JSON and SQLITE.

 ### sizeOfThreadPool

 How many threads will load pages in parallel.